Kenya Travel Guide

 1. Visa Requirement

-A valid passport, not expiring for at least six months, is required for entry into Kenya.
-Most incoming visitors whether for business or pleasure, require a visa.
-Multiple and Single entry visa are available.
-Both Multiple and Single entry visas can also be obtain upon arrival at the airport (visa official are on hand to meet all international arriving flights) or prior to travel single entry visa can be obtain online (http://evisa.go.ke/evisa.html)
+For entry into Kenya, you’ll need a new passport that’s not due to expire for at least six months.
+A visa is required for the majority of incoming travelers, whether they are traveling for business or pleasure.
+There are two types of visas available: multiple entry and single entry.
+Multiple and single-entry visas can be obtained at the airport (visa officials are on hand to accommodate all international arriving flights) or prior to travel single-entry visas can be obtained prior to travel single entry visa can be obtain online (http://evisa.go.ke/evisa.html)

 2. Health Certification

-A yellow fever vaccination certificate is required ONLY if you are arriving into the country from an infected area.
-Commonly recommended but required vaccinations/immunizations include tetanus, diphtheria, polio, typhoid, hepatitis A and B, and Malaria.
-Consult with your doctor 4-6 weeks before your trip for up-to-date information and to allow time for medications to take effect.
-A healthcare who specializes in travel medicine may assist in determining what you will need based on factors such as health and immunization history, areas of the country you will be visiting, and planned activities
+Only if you are entering the country from an affected region do you need a yellow fever vaccination certificate.
+Tetanus, diphtheria, polio, typhoid, hepatitis A and B, and Malaria are all vaccines that are commonly recommended but not needed.
+Consult your doctor at least 4-6 weeks before your trip for the most up-to-date details and to give drugs time to take effect.
+A travel medicine specialist will help you decide what you’ll need based on your health and immunization background, the areas of the world you’ll be visiting, and your expected activities.

 3. Language & Religion

-Kenya has a well developed communications system for both domestic and international services.
-Telephone, fax and internet services are widely available.
-Kenya uses GSM network for mobile phones and has a good road network connecting major cities and towns in the country.
+Kenya has a well-developed domestic and international communications system.
+Services such as telephone, fax, and internet are readily accessible.
+Kenya uses the GSM network for mobile phones and has a well-developed road network that links the country’s major cities and towns.

-The country’s code is +254 and it is 3 hours ahead of GMT.
++254 is the country code, and it is 3 hours ahead of GMT.

 5. Currency & Banking